WORKING TOGETHER TO IMPROVE ATTENDANCE

 Please also use these telephone/email details to advise the attendance team of any medical/dental appointments students may need to attend.
 Students will need to provide their medical letter for the absence team to verify their absence.

-Please note: students must sign in/out with the attendance team (situated in The Hub at the back of main reception) before leaving for, or arriving from, appointments.
+Please note: students must sign in/out with the attendance team (situated in The Hub near the Crossways) before leaving for, or arriving from, appointments.
 Students will also need to sign in and out on the computerised attendance system 'Inventry'.
 The screen is at Main Reception.

 For safeguarding reasons, we cannot allow students off site without prior notification either by phone, email or handwritten note from a parent/carer.